Santa Susana Field Laboratory: 2018 Woolsey fire

 The 2018 Woolsey Fire began at SSFL and burned about 80% of the site.
 After the fire, the Los Angeles County Department of Public Health found "no discernible level of radiation in the tested area" and the California Department of Toxic Substances Control, which is overseeing cleanup of the site, said in an interim report that "previously handled radioactive and hazardous materials were not affected by the fire."
 Bob Dodge, President of Physicians for Social Responsibility-Los Angeles, said "When it burns and becomes airborne in smoke and ash, there is real possibility of heightened exposure for area residents."

-In 2020, the California Department of Toxic Substances Control (DTSC) stated in their final report that the fire did not cause contaminants to be released from the site into Simi Valley and other neighboring communities and that the risk from smoke exposure during the fire was not higher than what is normally associated with wildfire.
+Boeing funded a study by Risk Assessment Corporation (RAC) which, in 2019, conducted soil sampling surrounding the SSFL, and performed source term estimation, atmospheric transport, and deposition modeling.
+The study report, published in 2023, concluded,Air measurement data collected during the Woolsey Fire, along with atmospheric dispersion modeling and an offsite soil sampling program designed specifically to look for impacts from the fire, showed no evidence of SSFL impact in offsite soils because of the Woolsey Fire.In 2020, the California Department of Toxic Substances Control (DTSC) stated in its final report that the fire did not cause contaminants to be released from the site into Simi Valley and other neighboring communities and that the risk from smoke exposure during the fire was not higher than what is normally associated with wildfire.
+Cleanup activists criticized the report's findings.

-In 2021 a study which collected 360 samples of dust, ash, and soils from homes and public lands three weeks after the fire found that most samples were at normal levels, ("Data did not support a finding of widespread deposition of radioactive particles.") but that two locations "contained high activities of radioactive isotopes associated with the Santa Susana Field Laboratory."
+In 2021, a study that collected 360 samples of dust, ash, and soils from homes and public lands three weeks after the fire found that "Data did not support a finding of widespread deposition of radioactive particles" but that two locations "contained high activities of radioactive isotopes associated with the Santa Susana Field Laboratory."
+The study concluded that “The data show that Woolsey Fire ash did, in fact, spread SSFL-related radioactive microparticles, and the impacts were confined to areas closest to SSFL and at least three other scattered locations in the greater Simi Valley area."

 Medical claims

 In October 2006, the Santa Susana Field Laboratory Advisory Panel, made up of independent scientists and researchers from around the United States, concluded that based on available data and computer models, contamination at the facility resulted in an estimated 260 cancer related deaths.
 The report also concluded that the SRE meltdown caused the release of more than 458 times the amount of radioactivity released by the Three Mile Island accident.
 While the nuclear core of the SRE released 10 times less radiation than the TMI incident, the lack of proper containment such as concrete structures caused this radiation to be released into the surrounding environment.
-The radiation released by the core of the TMI was largely contained.
+The radiation released by the core during the TMI incident was largely contained.